RobertoRuizR/GBTD_litrev_traitcat_cleaning/doc/literature_review.md

     -   Keywords removed from the Publisher field: *donepetro, ebooks*.
 5. Entries in a language other than english or spanish were removed (n left = 161).

-A second phase of literature review was conducted by searching the Web of Science database using the following string search: (bat OR bats OR chiroptera) AND (review OR traits OR functional traits OR meta-analysis) NOT (vaccines OR biomaterial OR bio-medical OR brown adipose tissue OR therapeutics OR biosynthesis).
-The entries were reviewed up until page number 30 with the following results:
+A second phase of literature review was conducted from the 2nd of December to December 15, 2024, undefinedby searching the Web of Science database using the following string search: (bat OR bats OR chiroptera) AND (review OR traits OR functional traits OR meta-analysis) NOT (vaccines OR biomaterial OR bio-medical OR brown adipose tissue OR therapeutics OR biosynthesis).
+The entries were reviewed up until page number 30.
+The databases included in the supplementary tables available in Cosentino et al., (2023) and Froidevaux et al., (2023) were also included at this point in the Bats_Data

 1. 259 entries were obtained
 2. Duplicate entries were removed (n left = 233).